-In circumstances where a Certifying Partner makes a preliminary determination to remove a NAICS code from a firm currently certified and holding NAICS code(s) or to deny a NAICS code(s) requested by the certified firm, the Certifying Partner will provide the firm a written explanation of the reasons for the preliminary decision specifically referencing the evidence in the record that supports the decision.
-The Certifying Partner who wishes to remove or deny the NAICS code(s) from the certified firm has the burden to show, by a preponderance of the evidence, that the firm is not qualified to have a particular NAICS code(s).
-Removal or denial of a NAICS code(s) shall follow the same procedures as Removal of Eligibility.
+In circumstances where a Certifying Partner makes a preliminary determination to remove a NAICS code from a firm currently certified and holding NAICS code(s), the Certifying Partner will provide the firm a written explanation of the reasons for the preliminary decision specifically referencing the evidence in the record that supports the decision.
+The Certifying Partner who wishes to remove the NAICS code(s) has the burden to show, by a preponderance of the evidence, that the firm is no longer qualified to have a particular NAICS code(s).
+Removal of a NAICS code(s) shall follow the same procedures as removal of eligibility.
 Firms shall keep their respective NAICS codes from notice through appeal to MRCC.